wslh-bio/dryad/README.md

 **Dryad** is a [Nextflow](https://www.nextflow.io/) pipeline for examining prokaryote relatedness.
 Dryad can perform a reference free analysis and/or SNP analysis.

+TODO
+### Add diff bt alignment free and alignment based
+### When would you use which part?
+### Change to skip quast from phoenix
+### Flip logic for remove reference, instead to add reference instead
+### Run linting through nf-core
+Think of what is the most common way that someone is going to use the pipeline, then add flag based on that

 Dryad analyzes fasta files that have been processed either by [Spriggan](https://github.com/wslh-bio/spriggan) or by [PHoeNIx](https://github.com/CDCgov/phoenix).
 Dryad is split into two major workflows:
 1. A workflow dedicated to fine scale outbreak investigations that are within a singular outbreak.
 2. A workflow dedicated to identifying historical relatedness across multiple years and multiple outbreaks.